Crispy Fried Tofu

 If you don't have a tofu press, you can just wrap up the tofu block in a kitchen towel and leave some moderate weights on top of it for 20 minutes or so.
 I usually use my large wooden cutting board with a few cookbooks on top.

-Store leftovers in an airtight container for 2-3 days in the refrigerator.
-Reheat on a baking sheet in the oven at 350°F for 10-15 minutes.
+Store leftovers in an airtight container for 3 to 4 days in the refrigerator.
+Reheat on a baking sheet in the oven, in an air fryer, or in a pan on the stovetop.

 StephSunshine